tychen5/GenerativeAI_LLM_AIGC/colored-pi-generator/README.md

-# A Generative Model for 5D Points
+# Generative AI Models for 5D Points

 ## Project Description
 * This repository contains the code and resources for the “Colored Pi Generator” project.